The Wine Club · Grape Discovery Masterclass

 Leaner and more saline than Pinot Gris, with citrus pith and white stone fruit.
 Dry, austere, and built for food rather than sipping.

 This is your fresh oyster wine.
 The bone-dry minerality mirrors the brine, the crisp acidity lifts the sweetness of the flesh, and the light body keeps everything clean.
+In Sardinia they drink Nuragus with fregola ai frutti di mare — toasted pasta with clams, mussels, and bottarga, the whole bowl tasting of the sea.
 Also exceptional with steamed clams, grilled tanigue, and anything simply prepared from the sea.

 In Our Portfolio